 Elaine Ng has over 25 years of experience as an educator, and is co-founder of The Learning Connections, an arts organization providing quality arts experiences to young people through theatre programmes and arts education.
 She is currently a PhD candidate at Griffith University, and heads the Continuing Education and Training Committee at the Singapore Drama Educators Association (SDEA).

 Eleaner Choo found her love for gritty storytelling when she directed her first documentary on domestic violence.
-She finds that film is a great way to get under the skin of characters and bring awareness of topics to the public.
-Under the spell of a thriller, or a genre piece, she loves to tackle “talking point” issues and hopes to generate discussion with her future stories.
-In the words of Nabokov, she believes that stories must first educate, then entertain, and must above all, bring about a “frission” in your spine.
+She believes film is a great way to get under the skin of characters and bring awareness of topics to the public and seeks to tackle “talking point” issues to generate discussions.
+She believes that stories must first educate, then entertain, and bring about a “frission” in your spine.

 Formerly a journalist and sub-editor at The Straits Times, Eliza Teoh is the author of the national-bestselling Ellie Belly series.
 Her books are infused with fun animal facts and language tips, which appeal to reluctant readers.
 Eliza has been a mentor to many young authors, conducting writing workshops in schools and facilitating workshops for the GEP Creative Writing Programme.